-ADVERSE EVENT MILD MODERATE SEVERE Description: Excessive Bleeding Intra-operative or prior to discharge from clinic Surgery A-BL: Intra-operative bleeding that is more significant than usual or post-operative spotting of the bandage with blood; both easily controlled.
+ADVERSE EVENT MILD MODERATE SEVERE Excessive Bleeding Intra-operative or prior to discharge from clinic Surgery A-BL: Intra-operative bleeding that is more significant than usual or post-operative spotting of the bandage with blood; both easily controlled.
 A-BL: Intra-operative bleeding or bleeding that occurs prior to discharge that requires a pressure dressing to control, or that requires additional skin sutures without surgical re-exploration of the wound.
 A-BL: Intra-operative bleeding requiring blood transfusion, transfer to another facility, or hospitalization; or post-operative bleeding that requires surgical re- exploration, hospitalization, or transfer to another facility.
-Description: Excessive Bleeding During device placement or wearing Device A1/A2-BL: Bleeding during placement that is more significant than usual or spotting of the bandage or clothing with blood; both easily controlled.
-A1/A2-BL: Bleeding during placement that requires a pressure dressing to control without surgical re-exploration of the wound or removal of the device.
-A1/A2-BL: Bleeding during placement that requires blood transfusion, transfer to another facility, or hospitalization; or bleeding that requires surgical exploration, removal of device, placement of sutures, hospitalization, or transfer to another facility.
+Excessive Bleeding During device placement or prior to discharge from clinic Device A-BL: Bleeding during placement that is more significant than usual or spotting of the bandage or clothing with blood prior to clinic discharge; both easily controlled.
+A-BL: Bleeding during placement or prior to clinic discharge that requires a pressure dressing to control without surgical re- exploration of the wound or removal of the device.
+A-BL: Bleeding during placement that requires blood transfusion, transfer to another facility, or hospitalization; or bleeding prior to clinic discharge that requires surgical exploration, removal of device, placement of sutures, hospitalization, or transfer to another facility.
 TREATMENT FOR SURGERY Apply pressure manually with gauze swab and maintain for 5 minutes.
 Use a clock to measure the time and do not lift gauze to check until time is done.
 Gently remove swab.
 If bleeding has stopped, reapply the wound dressing.
 If bleeding continues, this is a moderate AE.
 FOR DEVICE Apply pressure manually while taking care not to move or displace device and maintain for 5 minutes.
 If bleeding continues, this is a moderate AE.
 FOR SURGERY Apply pressure manually with gauze swab and maintain for 5 minutes.
 Use a clock to measure the time and do not lift gauze to check until time is done.
 Gently remove swab and attempt to identify the origin of the bleeding vessel.
 If the wound is closed or partially closed, remove sutures since it is easy to miss a bleeding vessel under a fold of skin.
 Re-administer local anaesthesia if necessary.
 If the bleeding vessel is clearly identifiable, place a suture at that point and tie securely or use electrocautery for haemostasis if the bleeding area is not in the vicinity of the frenulum.
-FOR SURGERY Refer to the higher-level facility.
+If the bleeding vessel is not identifiable, under-run the bleeding area by starting FOR SURGERY Refer to the higher-level facility.
 Apply manual pressure to control bleeding during transfer of the client.
 Establish intravenous access and administer crystalloid replacement fluids (e.g., sodium chloride) of 1-2 litres.
 Re-exploration of the wound should be performed with good lighting and removal of all sutures so that there can be thorough inspection of the wound.
 If there is excessive bleeding from the frenular artery, an underrunning haemostatic stitch should be used to occlude the artery.
 Avoid biting too deeply, which can damage the urethra.
-If one or two re-explorations of the
+If one or two re-explorations of the wound have failed to identify a distinct bleeding vessel but the bleeding